By Clifton Stanley Lemon

 In the lighting industry, we suffer from a collective lapse of imagination – where are the real innovations driven by the most compelling capabilities of SSL?
 We’re still chasing energy efficiency even though lighting long ago became by far the most energy-efficient of all building systems.
 We have a very difficult time thinking in whole systems or whole buildings in an industry dominated by component thinking.
 Many recent trends and narratives about the future of lighting have proven to be impractical, irrelevant to users, or resistant to scale.
 We have trouble designing for operations and maintenance, not only in lighting but in all building systems.
 Underlying all these conditions is a fundamental misunderstanding of innovation.
 But there are a few signs that true innovation is still alive and well, but perhaps hidden in plain sight and, as it often does, coming from unexpected places.

-Part 1 of this series examines the current constellation of narratives driving our understanding of the lighting industry; Part 2 explores the current state of innovation in lighting; Part 3 describes a promising new platform approach to luminaire system design and manufacturing, and examines emerging narratives, offering perspectives on various directions for the future of innovation in lighting.
+Part 1 of this series examines the current constellation of narratives driving our understanding of the lighting industry; Part 2 explores the current state of innovation in lighting; Part 3 describes a promising new platform approach to luminaire system design and manufacturing, and Part 4 examines emerging narratives, offering perspectives on various directions for the future of innovation in lighting.

 Lighting and Innovation Part 1: Operating Narratives